Skip to content

 Why NetSuite Pricing Isn’t One-Size-Fits-All

 If you’re hoping for one simple price tag, you’re going to be disappointed.
-Oracle NetSuite isn’t priced like a typical SaaS tool where you pick a tier and call it done.
-NetSuite is a configurable ERP system that can cover everything from basic accounting to multi-subsidiary consolidation, inventory, ecommerce, and global operations.
+Oracle NetSuite isn’t priced like a typical SaaS tool, where you pick a tier and call it done.
+NetSuite is a configurable ERP system that can cover everything from basic accounting to multi-subsidiary consolidation, inventory, e-commerce, and global operations.
 That’s why the NetSuite price depends more on scope than on a company’s revenue or headcount.

 That flexibility is also why NetSuite ERP pricing can feel opaque.
 Two companies with the same revenue can have very different NetSuite cost profiles based on operational complexity, reporting requirements, and how much the platform must connect to other systems.